Syria opposition uneasy after Turkish, Syrian defence ministers meet

-Turkey has provided steadfast support and a home base for political opponents of the regime of President Bashar al-Assad while training and fighting alongside armed rebels against Syrian government troops.
+Turkey has provided support and a base for political opponents of President Bashar al-Assad's government while training and fighting alongside armed rebels against his troops.

 But the Turkish and Syrian defence ministers met in Moscow on Dec.
-28, with migration and Kurdish militants based on Syria's border with Turkey on the agenda, according to a Turkish official.
+28, with the topics of migration and Kurdish militants based on Syria's border with Turkey on the agenda, according to a Turkish official.

 That has prompted unease within Syria's armed and political opposition.